OpenCyphal-Garage/uavcan.github.io/GUI_Tool/Overview.md

 Please refer to the README file in the source repository: <https://github.com/UAVCAN/gui_tool>.

-## Contribution
+## Feedback

+Direct your questions and feedback to the [mailing list or the chat room](/Contact).

-Pull requests are welcome at the GitHub repository at <https://github.com/UAVCAN/gui_tool>.
+Pull requests and bug reports are welcome at the GitHub repository at <https://github.com/UAVCAN/gui_tool>.